shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_1/hub/Normilzation_1NF_2NF_3F.md

 ---

 # 🟢 1NF — First Normal Form

+👉 Every cell contains only one piece of information.

+👉 No list inside a column.

+👉 No repeated columns.

 ### ✅ Rules
 - No multiple values in one column
 - No repeating groups